Currently, we offer both live-streamed and in-person services. Find out more about services.

 Throughout the service, we both stand and kneel to assist in the physical act of worship.
 If you’re new to the Episcopal tradition, a simple guide is to just follow the folks next to you.
 Practices vary – even among individual parishioners.
 The general rules are:

-All baptized Christians — regardless of denomination — are welcome to receive communion (Holy Eucharist) with the congregation.
+All baptized Christians — regardless of denomination — are welcome to receive communion (Holy Eucharist).
 Episcopalians invite all baptized people to receive the bread and wine, not because we take the Eucharist lightly, but because we take our baptism so seriously.

-Come forward to the altar rail as the ushers direct you and take the next available place.
+Come forward to the altar rail and take the next available place.
 You may kneel or stand as you are able or prefer.
-Receive the communion bread from the priest in your open right palm.
-Currently, we are doing communion of one kind.
-When we do use wine as well, you may choose to receive the wine directly from the cup/chalice by gently guiding it to your lips as the Eucharistic minister presents it to you, or you may “intinct,” or dip the bread into the wine before putting it in your mouth.
+Receive the communion bread from the priest in your hands.
+You may choose to receive the wine directly from the cup/chalice by gently guiding it to your lips as the Eucharistic minister presents it to you, or you may “intinct,” or dip the bread into the wine before putting it in your mouth.

 If you prefer not to receive communion, you may still come forward to receive a blessing.
 To indicate your desire to be blessed, please cross your arms over your chest.

-If it is physically difficult for you to come to the altar rail, please indicate this to an usher and Mother Kathy will bring communion to you in your seat.
+If it is physically difficult for you to come to the altar rail, Mother Kathy will bring communion to you in your seat.